What are the grounds for divorce in Georgia?

 Each spouse keeps the property they brought into the marriage, as well as any gifts given to either spouse by third parties.
 The rest of the property is called marital property, property acquired during the marriage shared by both spouses.
 The court will then decide how to split up the marital property equitably, not equally.
 There is no special equation the court will use to decide this, nor does it matter how the property is titled.
 The court will determine how the shared property will be dispersed through equitable means.

-Resolving cases without a Trail or Hearing
+Resolving cases without a Trial or Hearing

 What is a settlement agreement?